The replica Lancaster built by Martin Willoughby in memory of his father Ted arrived at the Museum on Monday 30th October 2017.

 The following information is taken from the teams website https://www.lancasterraf.co.uk/

-The flight deck will be accessible to visitors in the near future.
+The flight deck is accessible to visitors for a small charge.

 Martins late Father “Ted Willoughby” was the inspiration behind the project to recreate the S for Sugar replica.